Enclosure: Legislation

-Parliamentary Inclosure Acts
+Parliamentary inclosure acts

 Historically, the initiative to enclose land came either from a landowner hoping to maximise rental from their estate, or a tenant farmer wanting to improve their farm.
 Before the 17th century enclosures were generally by informal agreement.

-When they first introduced enclosure by Act of Parliament the informal method continued too.
-The first enclosure by Act of Parliament was in 1604 and was for Radipole, Dorset.
-This was followed by many more Parliamentary Acts and by the 1750s the Parliamentary System became the more usual method.
+When they first introduced enclosure by act of Parliament the informal method continued too.
+The first enclosure by act of Parliament was in 1604 (the Melcombe Regis and Radipole, Dorset (Church) Act 1603 (1 Jas.
+1. c.
+30)) and was for Radipole, Dorset.
+This was followed by many more acts of Parliament and by the 1750s the parliamentary system became the more usual method.